 Comfortable linen and cotton furniture is the go-to.
 Soft textures and slipcovers are prominently found in coastal homes and are ideal for families as they can be washed quickly.
 Add extra comfort with soft throw blankets, and fabric ottomans to soften the space further.
 For kitchen seating, rattan or wicker furniture is an excellent choice to incorporate some of those natural tones into the space as well.

 Going Au Naturale

 To keep the relaxation vibes flowing, natural elements are essential to calm the space and not overwhelm the eye.
 Wicker or rattan dining furniture are a great way to incorporate the natural tones into your space.
-Area rugs are woven using jute or straw, and curtains are breezy and white.
+Area rugs are woven using natural materials such as jute or straw, and curtains are breezy and white.

 Organic lighting is essential to brighten up the space.
 Large windows and glass doors allow the room to feel connected to outdoors blurring the boundary between the beach and indoors.